Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Sagittarius Bulk Dynamics

-Our membership selection method iteratively finds the centroid of all stars within $2\sigma$ of a 6D Gaussian fitted to their galactocentric cartesian phase-space $(X, Y, Z, v_X, v_Y, v_Z)$ as the error-weighted average of such coordinates.
-The resulting centroid is assumed to be the center-of-mass (COM) of Sgr and its coordinates are then transformed to sky coordinates (R.A., Dec., D, $\pmra$, $\pmdec$, $\vlos$).
-Such transformation is done assuming the distance of the Sun from the Galactic center and the circular velocity of the local standard of rest (LSR) to be $R_0 = 8.29 \pm 0.16$ kpc and $V_0 = 239 \pm 5 \kms$, respectively \citep{McMillan2011}.
-The solar peculiar velocity with respect to the LSR was taken from the estimates of \citet{Schonrich2010}: $(U_{pec},V_{pec},W_{pec}) = (11.10, 12.24, 7.25) \kms$ with uncertainties of $(1.23, 2.05, 0.62) \kms$.
+Our membership selection method iteratively finds the centroid of all stars within $2\sigma$ of a 6D Gaussian fitted to their galactocentric Cartesian phase space $(X, Y, Z, v_X, v_Y, v_Z)$ as the error-weighted average of such coordinates.
+The resulting centroid is assumed to be the COM of Sgr and its coordinates are then transformed to sky coordinates (R.A., decl., $D$, $\pmra$, $\pmdec$, $\vlos$).
+Such a transformation is done assuming the distance of the Sun from the Galactic center and the circular velocity of the local standard of rest (LSR) to be $R_0 = 8.29 \pm 0.16$ kpc and $V_0 = 239 \pm 5 \kms$, respectively \citep{McMillan2011}.
+The solar peculiar velocity with respect to the LSR was taken from the estimates of \citet{Schonrich2010}: $(U_{\rm pec},V_{\rm pec},W_{\rm pec}) = (11.10, 12.24, 7.25) \kms$ with uncertainties of $(1.23, 2.05, 0.62) \kms$.

-M54 stars could be shifting the centroid of Sgr towards the center of the globular cluster.
+The M54 stars could be shifting the centroid of Sgr toward the center of the globular cluster.
 In order to study this influence, we recalculated the COM for our table upon removal of all the stars around M54 up to its tidal radius.
-We assumed $r_t = r_c 10^c$, where $c = 2.04$ and $r_c = 0.09$ arcmin are the concentration and the core radius of the cluster \citep[][2010 edition]{Harris1996}.
+We assumed $r_t = r_c 10^c$, where $c = 2.04$ and $r_c = 0^\prime.09$ are the concentration and the core radius of the cluster \citep[][2010 edition]{Harris1996}.
 This provided a list of 1439 stars, from which we selected 352 very likely members of M54 based on their position on the CMD.

 In Table~\ref{tab:finalpops_sky} we list the sky coordinates and velocities for the COM of all member stars from the last iteration of our selection method.
 The first row shows the COM for the whole sample, including M54 stars.
-The second one shows the COM after removing M54 stars within its tidal radius.
-The third row shows the COM for M54 based on our 352 stars selection.
-Uncertainties listed here were obtained from a Monte-Carlo scheme that propagates all observational uncertainties and their correlations, including those for the Sun and possible systematic errors (See Appendix~\ref{Apx:Errors}).
+The second row shows the COM after removing M54 stars within its tidal radius.
+The third row shows the COM for M54 based on our 352 stars selected.
+The uncertainties listed here were obtained from a Monte Carlo scheme that propagates all observational uncertainties and their correlations, including those for the Sun and possible systematic errors (see Appendix~\ref{Apx:Errors}).